nefarius/ViGEm.github.io/docs/projects/BthPS3/Installation-Guide-Shibari-Edition.md

 ### Why is this Shibari thingy necessary to run this clutter?

-I have plans for getting completely rid of this requirement, but that requires additional drivers which I've started working on but currently don't have the drive or capacity to deal with.
-Maybe if support and interest from the community rises above a certain threshold I'll tackle that topic some day again!
+~~I have plans for getting completely rid of this requirement, but that requires additional drivers which I've started working on but currently don't have the drive or capacity to deal with.
+Maybe if support and interest from the community rises above a certain threshold I'll tackle that topic some day again!~~

+No need, [use DsHidMini instead](https://vigem.org/projects/DsHidMini/) of Shibari and FireShock!

 ### How do I get pressure sensitive buttons in PCSX2 with this?